MTATSMINDA / მთაწმინდა

 The Tbilisi Funicular actually has a long history outside of the new modern cars you see today.
 Built originally in 1905 to carry people up to the sparsely populated Mt.
 Mtatsminda, it was completely renovated in 2012 with new cars and modern equipment.

 It costs $2 lari to ride, and if you have kept your reloadable card from the aerial tram you will need to use that again here.

-The ride up is spectacular.
-With views from all sides, have your camera ready, when they stop midway at the Pantheon stop, you will have just enough time to step out and snap a quick photo.
-For more information regarding the history of the Funicular this website has it: Georgian Journal
+The ride up is spectacular, the view of Tbilisi is pretty amazing.
+Have your camera ready, when they stop midway at the Pantheon stop, you will have just enough time to step out and snap a quick photo.
+For more information regarding the history of the Funicular, check out this website: Georgian Journal

 Arriving at the top you disembark at the Mtatsminda Amusement Park which is interestingly creepy.
 Originally built by the Soviets in 1930 it was purchased and renovated in 2001 by billionaire Badri Patarkatsishvili and his wife Inna.
 Oddly enough the park would become part of history when it was seized due to political issues between the billionaire and the then government of Georgia.

 Since it was fairly early, and the middle of the week, there were very few people in the park and no rides open.
 But when in operation the park boasts a ferris wheel, roller coaster, water slides, carousels and games.